R32/r32.github.io/_posts/2014-05-05-haxe-doc-gen.markdown

 	#Add a resource directory whose contents are copied to the output directory
 	-res  --resource-path

-	#Add a path include filter
+	#重要: Add a path include filter
 	-in  --include

 	#Add a path exclude filter